 DAG28-04: FM advised Design Issue Notifications (DINs) 685 and 686 had been raised for the implementation of CR024 (Data Item Names and Descriptions) and CR025 (Data Integration Platform (DIP) Interface Name Changes).
 SJ requested the action remain as ongoing until the CRs are implemented.
 Action changed to ongoing.

 DAG28-05: PP advised the action was ongoing and the Programme Design Team are due to discuss with the Data Integration Platform (DIP) provider.
 The Chair queried whether there were any dependencies or critical timelines.
 PP advised development of the CR023 solution is required first and that a resolution was required ahead of the commencement of qualification in late 2024.
 The action relates to CR023 in that this seeks change to the DIP to allow Meter Data Retrievers (MDRs) to receive messages via the DIP.
 CBu noted the Qualifications and E2E Sandboxing Working Group (QWG) will seek to discuss MDR onboarding, but believed this action was more relevant to the CR023 development group.
 The QWG will discuss how the DIP manager will ensure MDRs seeking to use the DIP will be onboarded.
 The DAG agreed the wording of the action should be amended to replace ‘qualification’ with ‘onboarding’.
 RLamp expressed support for the action being picked up as part of CR023 development.
-HE wished to ensure the solution for CR023 is proportionate and not overengineered.
+HE wished to ensure the solution for CR023 is proportionate and not overengineered: PP advised that the design team is considering feedback from the first DRG session and will plan the agenda for a follow up session based on that.
 PP advised implementation would be achieved by updates to the Design Artefacts via DIN(s).
 Action closed and to be picked up as part of CR023 solution development.

 DAG28-07: Regarding what is meant be major and minor releases in testing; the Programme provided an overview of the interaction of design releases and testing, per the meeting slides (see agenda item 7).
 Major and minor releases are defined in the Release Management and Configuration Management Approach.
 A major release is a release of software that contains significant additions of functionality.
 A minor release is a release of software which contains minor additions of functionality.
 Action closed.